mudiarto/django-postman/docs/index.rst

 * Optional exchange filtering plug-ins (blacklists)
 * Multi-recipient writing is possible (can be disabled by configuration) with min/max constraints
-* Messages are managed in threads
+* Messages are managed by conversations
 * Messages in folders are sortable by sender|recipient|subject|date
 * 'Archives' folder in addition to classic Inbox, Sent and Trash folders
 * A Quick-Reply form to only ask for a response text